gevuong/Developer-Projects/ScoreboardApp_Redux/NOTES.md

 **Immutability is one of the key principles of Redux, which is achieved by implementing reducers as pure functions that do not mutate state**.

+* Redux store holds the entire application state.
+It's a composition of all the reducers defined that becomes one single state container for app.

+* When connecting to Redux, you must provide a method to mappingStateToProps, and a container.
+A container uses the connect helper method in order to tie into the Redux pipeline.

+* When creating bound action creators using the bindActionCreators method, we have to supply an action creator and dispatch method.
+A bound action creator works exactly like a normal action creator, but in addition to generating an action, the action generated is also dispatched to the Redux store immediately.

 ### Submitting an action to Redux
 * An action creator generates an action.
 The action is dispatched to Redux store.
 The store holds your app state and it's where a reducer handles the action.
 The reducer passes action to a component and returns a new state.
 * With Redux, you are not required to separate your React components into their own files.